ITR Filing Deadline Missed? Last chance to claim your tax refund.

 Whereas, if shares are held as an investment then income arising in the nature of dividend shall be taxable under the head of income from other sources.

-Where the dividend is assessable to tax as business income, the assessee can claim the deductions of all those expenditures which have been incurred to earn that dividend income such as collection charges, interest on loan, etc. Whereas if the dividend is taxable under the head of income from other sources, the assessee can claim a deduction of only interest expenditure which has been incurred to earn that dividend income to the extent of 20% of total dividend income.
-No deduction shall be allowed for any other expenses including commission or remuneration paid to a banker or any other person for the purpose of realising such dividend.
+Where the dividend is assessable to tax as business income, the assessee can claim the deductions of all those expenditures that have been incurred to earn that dividend income, such as collection charges, interest on the loan, etc. Whereas if the dividend is taxable under the head of income from other sources, the assessee can claim a deduction of only interest expenditure which has been incurred to earn that dividend income to the extent of 20% of total dividend income.
+No deduction shall be allowed for any other expenses, including commission or remuneration, paid to a banker or any other person for the purpose of realizing such dividend.

-Tax Rates on dividend depends upon the type of assessee receiving dividend and the instrument on which dividend is distributed.
-This can be easily understandable via the following table:-
+Tax Rates on dividend income depends upon the type of assessee receiving the dividend and the instrument on which the dividend is distributed.
+This can be easily understood via the following table:-

 Category of Assessee Dividend nature Rate of Tax